 But I can't imagine it being easier than the ESP8266 "Thing" makes it.

-My Arduino IDE, on the machine I test untried devices on, was a little elderly, and resisted upgrade.
+My Arduino IDE, on the machine I test untried devices on, was a little elderly back in February 2017, and resisted upgrade.
 A nuisance.
 And totally unrelated to the merits or weaknesses of the Thing.
 I only mention it, as that was by far "the low point" of my first day's play with the device.
 (And it limited the time I had for playing with it.)

 Even with keeping my records of static IP address assignments, and port usage meticulously up to date (VITAL!), AND starting a "How To" essay, I went from the end of first running Blinky (make the LED wink) to having a web server active on my LAN in about a half hour.
 It ran FIRST TIME.
 (And every time afterwards, too.)

 Be sure to try changing the upload speed used to program the board.

 You do this with the IDE's Tools/ Upload Speed item.
 It "works" at the default speed, but you soon begin to seethe while the upload progresses.
 Set the speed too high, and you'll get the occasional failed upload.
 No big deal... just invoke "upload" again.
 I've been uploading at 512,000 without getting failed uploads.

 The Sparkfun ESP8266 runs at EIGHTY megahertz.
 Be prepared to reconsider what you consider "normal" for execution speed, if, like me, you come from EIGHT megahertz Arduino Pro Minis.